mbonvini/MatlabGenoptInterface/README.md

 The instructions for running the examples are listed in the ``Documentation`` folder.
 Inside this folder there are both instructions for Windows and Linux users.

+The code and scripts that are part of this project are released under the MIT license.

 =====================================================
 Note
 =====================================================